Reviews & First Drives

 Price and Value: What You Actually Get Per Dollar

 The GT-R sits in a curious middle ground.
-It launched in 2007 at around $70,000, but current MSRP on new models exceeds $115,000, a figure that is increasingly hard to justify given the unchanged platform, aging interior, and strong competition from both cars above.
+It launched in the US market at around $70,000, but current MSRP on new models exceeds $115,000, a figure that is increasingly hard to justify given the unchanged platform, aging interior, and strong competition from both cars above.
 Used GT-Rs from the early R35 generation represent a significantly different calculation, and that's probably where the interesting money actually is on this one.

 Reliability and Running Costs: The Long View

 The GT-R's record is more nuanced.
-The VR38DETT engine itself is strong, but some owners report higher maintenance costs tied to the complexity of the dual-clutch transmission and all-wheel-drive system, particularly when the car has been used hard or modified.
+The engine itself is strong, but some owners report higher maintenance costs tied to the complexity of the dual-clutch transmission and all-wheel-drive system, particularly when the car has been used hard or modified.
 Specialist knowledge is required for proper GT-R maintenance, and not every independent shop is equipped for it.
 For a deeper look at the GT-R's broader legacy and its impact on aftermarket culture, see The Legacy of the Nissan GT-R: How It Shaped the Automotive Industry and Aftermarket.

 Pros and Cons at a Glance